TylerNP/CS365-Movie-Database/ExampleFlows.md

 ### Example Flows

-Alice the Oathbreaker Paladin comes to our potion shop because she is in desperate need of both a red healing potion and a blue mana potion after her battle with a powerful dragon.
-First, Alice requests a catalog to see the latest offerings available at the shop by calling GET /catalog.
-Alice sees in the catalog that there are 8 red potions available with SKU "RED_POTION" at a reasonable price of 50 gold.
-There are also 6 blue potions available with SKU "BLUE_POTION" at a price of 55 gold each.

-Alice then initiates a purchase of 3 of the red potions and 1 of the blue potions.
-To do so she:

 #### ALREADY WATCHED A MOVIE
 ##### Already watched from recommended movies
 Rupinder Singh logs in by making a POST request to `/users/login`.
 Rupinder then gets recommended a movie he as already watched, "Rupinder Gandhi 2: The Robinhood".
 He decideds to rate the movie a 10 out of 10 with a POST request to `/users/{id}/list/{movie_id}/rate` and then makes a POST request to `/users/{id}/list/{movie_id}/watched` with that movie's id in the request URL.